elorannug/TMA4500-Project-Hovland-Symplectic-Stiefel/README.md

-## Riemannian Optimization using second order Information on the Symplectic Stiefel manifold
+## Riemannian Optimization using Second Order Information on the Symplectic Stiefel Manifold

 This repo contains
 * code for the project report "_Riemannian Optimization using second order Information on the Symplectic Stiefel manifold_",